 A Third Party Payment Plan is a way of paying your contractors an agreed amount, over an agreed time in return for an agreed amount and quality of work without any fear of the dreaded extras appearing on your final bill.

 First and foremost, please ignore people who tell a client not to pay the contractor anything until the job is finished.
 This is completely the wrong way to start a relationship with a contractor, unless of course the contractor is happy to sign a contract in which he states he wants no payment until he is finished.
 In this case he is highly likely to ask you for bank details so he can do a credit check on you.

 We would also suggest that you insist on him taking some payment in stages so there can be no possible excuse for him running out of money before he finishes.

 There is no reason in the world for your contractor to spend any of his own money building your house and many good builders have been ″ripped off″ by customers who refuse to pay for the silliest, or fictional, reasons.

 The phrase we use at DIY Doctor to highlight the importance of a contract when undertaking building works is ″Cowboys don't sign contract″.
 This phrase can also apply to home owners.
 We certainly know of home owners who are intent of getting great results from builders and then delaying payments for so long the builder cannot afford to recover them.

-This "money management" can be handled by a third party payment plan such as Trusty Payments and many of these exist.
+This "money management" can be handled by a third party payment plan, many of these exist.
 They will arrange to handle the money for you.
 You will never be in a position where you have paid the contractor too much and the contractor will know that his money is available for him when he reaches an agreed stage of the works.

 Using an agreed payment schedule is the least expensive way of paying the builder.
 The Desired Outcome Building Contract contract forbids any requests for payment other than those outlined and dated in the signed contract.
 It also ensure your payment schedule details exactly what is to be paid at which stage.